3PIKeys/api-key-manager-contract/README.md

 # API Key Manager Contract

-A solidity contract that allows API users to trustlessly buy and manage their own API keys.
+This is the core component to 3PI's trustless, on-chain API key management protocol that handles API key subscriptions and active key validation.

 Our deployment-ready API Key Management Contract is EVM compatible and written in Solidity, with a security-first approach following industry best practices.
 Once deployed, this contract acts as the decentralized key validation authority all while seamlessly processing client subscription payments.